 As borders re-open, NCFC continues to offer English classes, community and friendship to new refugees from war-torn countries.
 In response to increasing need, we launched the Refugee Friendship Program to connect more refugees to individuals, families and groups in the church for friendship and support.

 Anticipated completion of construction (or partial completion, allowing for basic use of the space) of the new Centre for the City will be potentially in 2023.

+Interested in learning about how you can be part of our journey of seeing our vision to impact more people in Jesus’ name a reality?
 Your donations to BUILD more room for God contribute to making our Centre for the City vision possible.